Property declaration of beneficial ownership deed of trust & form 17 (HMRC)

 Every property owned by a couple will be deemed to be held 50/50 unless you tell HMRC otherwise.
 This applies when you buy a property as tenants in common, with a split of 99/1 favouring the lower rate taxpayer.

-Apportioning property profits could mean the risk of your self-assessment return being challenged without a deed of trust and form 17 if the property was originally owned 50/50.
+Apportioning property profits could mean the risk of your self-assessment return being challenged without a deed of trust.

 If the couple divorce, the assets will remain 50/50 until the divorce settlement has been finalised.